 The Software Solution

 With the pitfalls of a paper-based document management system clear, the simple solution is, of course, software.
-It’s something SEDNA feels strongly about after years crafting software solutions perfectly suited to large enterprises like the shipping industry.
+It’s something SEDNA feels strongly about after years crafting smart email platforms perfectly suited to large enterprises like the shipping industry.

 Of course, physical paper copies are just one part of the problem.
 As mentioned, it’s still notoriously common in the shipping industry to be in the habit of living in your inbox and sharing documents via email.
 With SEDNA, not only can you tackle the gargantuan issue of email with its threads, duplications, and sheer volume—but also solve your biggest document management problems with Flexdocs too.